“So, what would a radically different law-driven consciousness look like? …

 Boulder Rights of Nature is 10 years old.
 It was probably, in its inception, ahead of the times.

 Rights of Nature is today an integral piece of the current conservation movement.
 Yet in most places in the United States Nature is still treated as property: legally it is a commodity.
 Pollution and environmental destruction are not illegal in this country.
-Our current environmental regulatory laws such as the Clean Air Act, the Clean Water Act, the Toxic Substances Control Act, National Environmental Policy Acts, and the Wild & Scenic Rivers Act simply regulate how much can be exploited by whom.
+Our current environmental regulatory laws such as the Clean Air Act, the Clean Water Act, the Toxic Substances Control Act, National Environmental Policy Acts, Wetlands Protection Act, Migratory Bird Treaty, Wild & Scenic Rivers Act, Surface Mining Control & Reclamation Act, and others, simply regulate how much can be exploited by whom.

 Boulder started acquiring open space for the mountain park system in the 1890’s.
 Boulder County today is made up of 50% public lands.
 Boulder Rights of Nature (BRoN) is working to get “rights of nature” established as law in one or more jurisdictions in Boulder County.
 (Contact us to see a draft copy of our Ordinance.)